 The platypus is one of the world’s most remarkable animals.
-The Australian Platypus Conservancy is working hard to unlock some of the key scientific mysteries which still surround the species.
-In particular, the Conservancy is conducting a wide range of research projects, conservation programs and environmental education initiatives.
+The Australian Platypus Conservancy is working hard to unlock some of the key scientific mysteries which still surround the species, and also conducts a wide range of conservation programs and environmental education initiatives.

-The Looking for Platypus section offers suggestions on how to spot platypus (and water rats) in the wild.
-It also contains information on how to monitor local platypus populations.
+The Spotting Hints section offers suggestions on how to spot platypus (and water-rats or rakali) in the wild.
+Information on how to monitor local platypus populations, including pros and cons of various methods, can be found in Platypus Survey and Monitoring.
 Technical advice (for researchers with relevant permits) regarding how best to set fyke-netting survey nets, and how to handle and release a platypus after it’s captured, is provided in Platypus Fyke-Netting Guidelines (PDF).

-Additional information on platypus and rakali research and conservation issues can be found in copies of Platypus News & Views (formerly titled Ripples) in the APC Newsletter section.
+Additional information on platypus and rakali research and conservation issues can be found in copies of Platypus News & Views in the APC Newsletter section.

-Updates are also given on the Australian Platypus Conservancy (Official) Facebook.
+Updates are also available on the Australian Platypus Conservancy (Official) Facebook.

 Australian Platypus Conservancy